c4pt000/wawa-proposal-NearFieldCommunications-digital-gas-receipt-to-phone/README.md

  * update 01-06-2020 7:40pm EST
 # * seems like Walmart has tried to adopt this idea also but its not accurate either,
 # * this model can be used throughout even small pinpad based kiosks for swipe or insert payment

+12-06-2021 small pinpad similar to Sunoco